brevzin/brevzin.github.io/_posts/2021-11-21-conditional-members.md

 };
 ```

 But `current_` is still _always_ present.
 It's not really a conditional member, only its type is conditional.
 In my experience with needing conditional members at least, having an empty placeholder has been thankfully sufficient.

-Because there is a case where we really need the member to be truly conditional, and that is...
+But there is a case where we really need the member to be truly conditional, and that is...

 ## Conditional Member Types

-The most familiar example of need a conditional type in C++ is one that I've already hinted at earlier: `std::enable_if`. `enable_if` is nothing more than wanting a type that's either there, or not.
-If we were specifying it Ranges-style, we'd could write it this way:
+The most familiar example of needing a conditional type in C++ is one that I've already hinted at earlier: `std::enable_if`. `enable_if` is nothing more than wanting a type that's either there, or not.
+If we were specifying it Ranges-style, we'd write it this way:

 ```cpp
 template <bool B, typename T>